MuhtasimTanmoy/notebook/security/certificate.md

 - The browser decrypts the http data and html document using the symmetric key and displays the information.

 - TLS 1.2 uses ECDHE_RSA
-- In case of TLS why not use only RSA.
-Because of perfect forward secracy.
+- In the case of TLS why not use only RSA?
+Because of perfect forward secrecy.
-- Diffie hellman does the sesison shared secret key.
+- Diffie Hellman does the session shared secret key.
 RSA verifies it.
-Out put a session key which is symmetric and fast unlike RSA.
+Output a session key that is symmetric and fast, unlike RSA.

 ### SSH
 - Simple TCP connection.
-Can be any reliable protocol.
+It can be any reliable protocol.
 - Transfer packets.
 - ssh -v server